-10.13 Electrical Hazard.
-All applicable safety related work practices intended to protect personnel from electrical hazards shall be defined and explained to the operator by a qualified person.
-The operator shall maintain the appropriate Minimum Approach Distance (MAD) from energized conductors and apparatus commensurate with the operator's qualification.
-See Appendix F for information on the Minimum Approach Distance and other precautions.
+All work practices and safety procedures intended to protect personnel from electrical hazards shall be defined and explained to the operator by a qualified person.
+The operator shall maintain the appropriate Minimum Approach Distance (MAD) from energized conductors and apparatus, based on the operator's qualifications.